Black Death in France: France in the mid-14th century

 At this point in time, France and England had entered the Hundred Years' War.
 In 1346, France had lost the Battle of Crécy.
 Pope Clement VI lived in present-day Avignon during the Western Schism.
 The war had placed considerable financial strain on France, and in November 1347 Philip VI called a general assembly of the Estates General to agree emergency measures to fund the conflict – a war subsidy; different regions of the kingdom decided how to pay the subsidy, such as opting for sales taxes or hearth taxes.

-The Kingdom of France had a population of between 16–20 million people, the largest population of Europe.
+On the eve of the Black Death, the country had between 16 and 17 million inhabitants, around 20 million within its current borders, the largest population in Europe.
 Similarly to Italy, it was relatively urbanized.

 The Black Death

 Since the outbreak of the Black Death in Crimea, it had reached Sicily by an Italian ship from the Crimea.
 After having spread across the Italian states, the plague reached France by a plague ship in November of 1347.
 Because the Black Death arrived in Marseille first, it spread across the French Mediterranean coast and up the Rhone river.
 Marseille was a major center for trade so it also affected the spread of the Black Death to a lot of Western Europe because it was a major trade center in the Mediterranean as well as southern France.
 The plague’s mortality was high in the winter but substantially higher in the warmer months.
 The mortality rate for the plague was 70–80% and in the first four years of the plague in Europe, roughly 20 million people died.

 The main form of the Black Death was bubonic plague, however, there were other forms such as septicemic plague which infected the bloodstream, and pneumonic plague which infected the lungs.